Christmas stocking fillers

 eeBoo Bear on a Bicycle puzzle

 Puzzles make busy work for small hands, helping to develop coordination and spatial awareness.
-Start small, with a two-piece puzzle like this from Orchard Toys.
+Start small, with a two-piece.
 You are establishing the idea that pieces go together to make a whole.
 You can then progress to three- and six-piece-puzzles.
 This 20-piece puzzle depicts a happy bear, off to see his friends on his bicycle, providing plenty of opportunity for language and discussion.

 eeBoo op-art scratch papers